A source for the stories of Noah's flood?

 The story of the worldwide flood of Noah has fueled conflicts

-between geologists and Christians since the early 19th century
+between geologists and conservative Christians since the early 19th century

 - long before Darwin was born.